blackeuler/Simple-Dungeon-Crawler-Game/README.md

 ## Requirements

-In order to run the program, you will need the following tools to be in your disposal (minimum version requirements):
+In order to run the program, you will need the following tools (minimum version requirements):

 * gradle 4.1
 * java 1.8.0